Here is how to visit Greece in Autumn and have a great time. Visit Greece in the Fall with this guide; we know you will fall in love.

 There are no sights off limits during the autumn in Greece, but some of the most popular spots are ideal for visiting at this time because the major crowds have been and gone.
 Here are a few suggestions of where you might like to go visit during autumn in Greece.

 - The Weather: Fall is the ideal time to visit Athens as the temperatures are much more relaxed than in summer.
-You can enjoy all the city has to offer without having to deal with the heat or humidity.
+You can enjoy all the city has to offer without having to deal with the heat or humidity but with lots of sunny weather.

 - The Crowds: Since most tourists visit Athens during summer, autumn is a great time to explore the city without all the crowds.
 This means you can enjoy all the sights at your own pace and avoid lines at popular attractions.